-One project, many faces: a wide variety of styling exercises were produced before ADO74 was cancelled in 1973, as British Leyland could not raise the £130m needed to produce it.
+ADO74 – the first attempt by British Leyland at replacing the Mini never saw the light of day.
+It was one project, but had many faces: a wide variety of styling exercises were produced before the programme was cancelled in 1973, as British Leyland could not raise the £130m needed to produce it.

 This gallery demonstrates this more graphically than mere words ever could – and the car’s unprecedented growth is most evident when one compares the first packaging diagram with Harris Mann’s final incarnation.

-This Harris Mann sketch looks rather better than the full-size models which resulted (see below), providing an intersting parallel with the Allegro’s transition from paper to clay.
-The smoothly-integrated detailing on this car would probably have been too expensive to achieve in production.
+This Harris Mann sketch looks rather better than the full-size models which resulted (see below), providing an interesting parallel with the Allegro’s transition from paper to clay.
+The smoothly-integrated detailing on this car would probably have been too expensive to achieve in production

 This version is fairly close to Mann’s sketch, but those round headlamps only serve to empahsise the car’s passing resemblance to American Motors’ AMC Pacer Wagon.

 Possibly the worst-looking ADO74 proposal, one has to wonder what Harris Mann was thinking of to allow this monstrosity to make it to full-size.
 Next!